meonkeys/docker-isolator/Readme.md

 These attempts cannot be run simultaneously.

-## ✅ Attempt 1: file provider, no intermediate proxy
+## ✅ Attempt 1: Traefik, file provider, no intermediate proxy

-The simplest solution is to avoid the Traefik [docker provider](https://doc.traefik.io/traefik/providers/docker/) and use the [file provider](https://doc.traefik.io/traefik/providers/file/) instead.
+This solution avoids the Traefik [docker provider](https://doc.traefik.io/traefik/providers/docker/), in favor of its [file provider](https://doc.traefik.io/traefik/providers/file/).

 See [attempt-01/Readme](attempt-01/Readme.md).

-## ✅ Attempt 2: docker provider, intermediate proxy
+## ✅ Attempt 2: Traefik, docker provider, intermediate proxy

 This works and has different characteristics than Attempt 1.

 See [attempt-02/Readme.md](attempt-02/Readme.md).

-## ❌ Attempt 3: docker provider, no intermediate proxy
+## ❌ Attempt 3: Traefik, docker provider, no intermediate proxy

-This doesn't appear to work.
+Traefik won't start.

 See [attempt-03/Readme.md](attempt-03/Readme.md).

-## ✅ Attempt 4: Caddy in front, no intermediate proxy
+## ✅ Attempt 4: Caddy, no intermediate proxy

 Same as Attempt 1, using Caddy instead of Traefik.
 Easier config than Traefik.